-Even though the G3 is Force USA’s most affordable all-in-one trainer, it doesn’t mean this combo strength building machine skimps in the features department.
+Even though the G3 is one of Force USA’s most affordable all-in-one trainers, it doesn’t mean this combo strength building machine skimps in the features department.

 In other words, this rack is loaded from top to bottom with pretty much every piece of traditional strengthening training equipment you can think of.

 When designing this rack, Force USA basically took a power rack and combined it with a Smith machine, and then threw in a functional trainer.

 The result is one bad-ass machine that can stand alone as an entire home gym.